Reviews You Can Rely On

 Every bike in this test was shipped directly to us and required some assembly before being taken out for test rides.
 Most of the models arrived mostly assembled with only a few relatively easy steps remaining to get them ready to roll.
 People unfamiliar with bikes may want to have the assembly completed by a professional bike mechanic.
 However, the remaining assembly of every bike we tested can easily be finished at home with a little time, a few tools, and detailed instructions.
 Some bikes are easier and quicker to assemble than others, with fewer and/or easier steps to finish the job.

-Two of the folding bikes we tested were clear winners in this metric because they arrived fully assembled.
-The Lectric XP 3.0 edged slightly in front, as the process was as simple as taking the bike out of the box, removing the packing materials, and unfolding/locking the bike into its riding position.
-The Blix Vika X was almost completely assembled, though the handlebar needed to be tightened and the pedals installed to finish the job, which was a very quick and easy process.
+Two folding bikes we tested were clear winners in this metric because they arrived fully assembled.
+The Blix Vika X was almost completely assembled, though the handlebars needed to be tightened and the pedals installed to finish the job, which was a very quick and easy process.
 Some of these bikes can claim no assembly required because they use quick-release pedals.
 In general, we're not a fan of these or the folding pedals, as they make the interface with the bike feel less stable.
+The Trek FX+7S and Segway Xafari also edged out the competition as we picked them up from the bicycle shop fully assembled.

 electric commuter bike - no assembly required for the lectric xp, just remove the packing...